 It is our goal to help you maintain or improve your oral health.
 To this end, Dr. Doray uses the latest breakthrough in decay detection.
 Diagnodent laser technology is designed to detect decay at its earliest stage before it destroys more tooth structure.

 Cavities often hide along fissure lines or inside biting surfaces.
 Microscopic defects in the hard surface of the tooth can allow decay to spread rapidly into the softer tooth structure beneath the surface.
 Diagnosing with Diagnodent helps us treat disease before it spreads, making treatment easier and more comfortable for you.
+If a cavity is detected, we offer tooth colored dental composites to restore beauty and strength to the tooth.
+It is important to treat your tooth cavity as soon as possible.
+If it is ignored, it will spread and may require a much more intense treatment such as root canal therapy.

 Preventing Gum Disease